Caucasian race

 The Caucasian race (also Caucasoid, (Note: The traditional anthropological term Caucasoid is a conflation of the demonym Caucasian and the Greek suffix eidos (meaning "form", "shape", "resemblance") implying a resemblance to the native inhabitants of the Caucasus.
 It etymologically contrasts with the terms Negroid, Mongoloid and Australoid.
 For a contrast with the "Mongolic" or Mongoloid race, see footnote #4 pp. 58–59 in Beckwith, Christopher (2009).
 Empires of the Silk Road: A History of Central Eurasia from the Bronze Age to the Present.
 Princeton and Oxford: Princeton University Press.
 ISBN 978-0-691-13589-2. .)
 Europid, or Europoid) is an obsolete racial classification of humans based on a now-disproven theory of biological race.
-The Caucasian race was historically regarded as a biological taxon which, depending on which of the historical race classifications was being used, usually included ancient and modern populations from all or parts of Europe, Western Asia, Central Asia, South Asia, North Africa, and the Horn of Africa.
+The Caucasian race was historically regarded as a biological taxon which, depending on which of the historical race classifications was being used, usually included ancient and modern populations from Europe, West Asia, North Africa and some parts of South Asia, Central Asia and the Horn of Africa.

 Introduced in the 1780s by members of the Göttingen school of history, (Note: Cited by contributing editor to a group of four works by Baum, Woodward, Rupke, and Simon.) the term denoted one of three purported major races of humans (those three being Caucasoid, Mongoloid, and Negroid).
 In biological anthropology, Caucasoid has been used as an umbrella term for phenotypically similar groups from these different regions, with a focus on skeletal anatomy, and especially cranial morphology, without regard to skin tone.
 Ancient and modern "Caucasoid" populations were thus not exclusively "white", but ranged in complexion from white-skinned to dark brown.

 Since the second half of the 20th century, physical anthropologists have switched from a typological understanding of human biological diversity towards a genomic and population-based perspective, and have tended to understand race as a social classification of humans based on phenotype and ancestry as well as cultural factors, as the concept is also understood in the social sciences.

-In the United States, the root term Caucasian is still in use as a synonym for people considered "white" or of European, Middle Eastern, or North African ancestry as defined by the United States census.
+In the United States, the root term Caucasian is still in use as a synonym for people considered "white" or of European, West Asian, or North African ancestry as defined by the United States census.
 Currently, its continued usage as a racial descriptor has been criticized.
 The term also sees usage in other English-speaking countries like Australia.